jiansongyang/scrapy-auto-translation-middleware/README.md

 * The failure of Google Translation work will stop the entire crawling process, thus your spider will be much more vulnerable to unexpected events.
 * As you are doing a synchronous work that may take unpredictable length of time, the spider will suffer from low performance (keep in mind that there's only one thread running in the Twisted framework).
 * The downloader will not take care of the translation work so the states data will become inaccurate.
-### option 2: send
+### option 2: send a dedicated request to Google to finish the translation (much better, but tedious)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNTA2MTE2Niw1NjA5MDQ1OSwtMjAyNj
+eyJoaXN0b3J5IjpbNjE2MjQxODc5LDU2MDkwNDU5LC0yMDI2OT
-k5NzU4NSwtMjMwMDkxODQ3LC0xMTgyMzE1OTk5LC04OTkwOTIz
+k3NTg1LC0yMzAwOTE4NDcsLTExODIzMTU5OTksLTg5OTA5MjM4
-ODgsMTAwNTkxOTM4MiwtMTQ2MzA2NzgyOSw3MDM1MzI3LC05OD
+OCwxMDA1OTE5MzgyLC0xNDYzMDY3ODI5LDcwMzUzMjcsLTk4Nz
-c5MjE3MywtMjEwMzE1ODEzNywtODg1NDg5MjZdfQ==
+kyMTczLC0yMTAzMTU4MTM3LC04ODU0ODkyNl19
 -->